jakezhn/QuintShop/README.md

-# QuintShop v0.1
+# TinyShop v0.1

-QuintShop is a full-stack e-commerce platform featuring a Vue.js frontend and a Django backend.
+TinyShop is a full-stack e-commerce platform featuring a Vue.js frontend and a Django backend.
 This project is designed to provide a comprehensive system for managing products, orders, and user interactions on an e-commerce website.

 ## Quick Demo